Present-moment awareness is both the starting point and the ending point of becoming antifragile.

-After we have achieved this centring/centering, the rest of the Inner Leadership process is about grounding ourselves more deeply, making clearer sense of the situation, and finding a way forward that inspires us (and others) to do what matters most.
+Once we have achieved this centring/centering, the rest of the Inner Leadership antifragility process will be about grounding ourselves more deeply, making clearer sense of the situation, and finding a way forward that inspires us (and others) to do what matters most.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.